Ignacio Ellacuría: Philosophy

+The "logification of intelligence" implied that intellect was reduced to logos.
+This view led philosophers to believe that what they called "Being" was the cause of reality, and this in turn, explained the confusion of metaphysics with ontology.
 The logification of intelligence led to the perception of reality as "Being" in a zone in space and time (as in Heidegger's Dasein) of identifiable entities with an essence, outside the human brain.
 This is what Zubiri called the "entification of reality".
 This perception sees reality as a particular form of "Being".
 Thereby, for Zubiri, "Being" had been "substantivised" by Western philosophy.